Automattic/node-wpcom-oauth/Readme.md

 ### WPOAuth#urlToConnect(resource)

-return the url that points to first step for get the access token.
+Return the url that points to first step for get the access token.

 ### WPOAuth#setCode(code)